pairinteraction/pairinteraction/README.md

 In addition, the following people contributed significantly to the current and/or previous versions of the software:
 * [Henri Menke]
-* [Frederic Hummel] - jl-mqdt, a Julia package for multi-channel quantum defect theory, matrix elements
+* [Frederic Hummel] - Julia package for multi-channel quantum defect theory, matrix elements
 * [Eduard Braun] - Perturbative calculations, installation instructions for Windows
-* [Johannes Block] - Calculation of Rydberg pair potentials near surfaces *(not yet ported to the new version)*
+* [Johannes Block] - Calculation of Rydberg pair potentials near surfaces *(not yet in new version)*
-* [Simon Hollerith] - Documentation of the graphical user interface *(not yet ported to the new versionn)*
+* [Simon Hollerith] - Documentation of the graphical user interface *(not yet in new version)*

 We warmly welcome new contributions!
 Please see our [contributor guide][contributor-link] for more information.